matiasmolinas/evolving-agents/README.md

     ```

 3.  **Explore Output:** Check the generated files:
-    *   `final_processing_output.json`: Contains the final structured result from the SystemAgent executing the task, along with the agent's full output log.
+    *   `final_processing_output.json`: Contains the final structured result from the SystemAgent executing the task, along with the agent's full output log for debugging.
     *   `smart_library_demo.json`: The state of the component library after the run (shows created/evolved components).
     *   `smart_agent_bus_demo.json`: The agent registry state.
     *   `agent_bus_logs_demo.json`: Logs of agent interactions via the bus.
-    *   *(Optional Debug)* `architect_design_output.json`: The demo still saves the design blueprint generated internally for inspection.
+    *   *(Optional Debug)* `architect_design_output.json`: The demo still saves the design blueprint generated internally by ArchitectZero for inspection.

 ## Example Applications